 2. Talk About How Awesome Your Period Is

 My roommate in college and I used to collect our blood with menstrual cups, and then paint with the blood.
 It was a beautiful form of self-expression, as well as a communal feminist act of rejecting the idea that we were dirty or gross.

 In my upbringing, I learned that periods should happen in secret.
 I learned that my period was my business, and that I should hide it at all costs.

 But, as we all know, the personal is political.
 Let’s not be silent about our blood anymore.
 Tell your friends, tell your partner(s), tell your family.

 Let’s create community around this experience.

-Like I said earlier, many women experience cramps, migraines, and other awful pains.
+Like I said earlier, many menstruating people experience cramps, migraines, and other awful pains.
 There are medical interventions that may be appropriate.
 No one should have to suffer silently.